Unislash/BBPlanner/README.md

 * Kept my leaf react components much more separated from business logic, and instead only focused on rendering
 * My goodness why didn't I use sass or css-in-js from the start?
 * Written tests!
+* The original code was written before react hooks came out, and a hooks rewrite is certainly overdue at this point